Honeybee-Lee/Security-plus-exam-study-questions/README.md

 C. CVEs.
 Related to non-Microsoft systems such as printers and switches.<br>
 D. Missing patches from third party software on Windows workstations and servers.<br>

+**51. A security analyst must harden a network infrastructure.
+The analyst is given the following requirements:**<br>
+• **Preserve the use of public IP addresses assigned to equipment on the core router.**<br>
+• **Enable in transport encryption protection to the web server with the strongest ciphers.**<br>
+**Which of the following should the analyst implement to meet these requirements?
+(Select TWO).**<br>

+A. Configure VLANs on the core router.<br>
+B. Configure NAT on the core router.<br>
+C. Configure BGP on the core router.<br>
+D. Enable AES encryption on the web server.<br>
+E. Enable 3DES encryption on the web server.<br>
+F. Enable TLSv2 encryption on the web server.<br>

+**52. An incident response technician collected a mobile device during an investigation.
+Which of the following should the technician do to maintain chain of custody?**<br>

+A. Document the collection and require a sign off when possession changes.<br>
+B. Lock the device in a safe all over secure location to prevent theft or alteration.<br>
+C. Place the device in a Faraday cage to prevent corruption of the data.<br>
+D. Record the collection in a blockchain- protected public ledger.<br>

+**53. A security analyst has been reading about a newly discovered cyber attack from a known threat actor.
+Which of the following would BEST support the analyst review of the tactics, techniques, and protocols the threat actor was observed using in previous campaigns?**<br>

+A. Security research publications<br>
+B. The MITRE ATT&CK framework<br>
+C. The Diamond Model of intrusion analysis<br>
+D. The Cyber Kill Chain<br>

+**54. Which of the following is an example of risk avoidance?**<br>

+A. Installing security updates directly in production to expedite vulnerability fixes.<br>
+B. Buying insurance to prepare for financial loss associated with exploits.<br>
+C. Not installing new software to prevent compatibility errors.<br>
+D. Not taking preventive measures to stop the theft of equipment.<br>

+**55. While checking logs, a security engineer notices a number of end users suddenly downloading files with the .tar.gz extension.
+Closer examination of the files reveals they are PE32 files.
+The end users state they did not initiate any of the downloads.
+Further investigation reveals the end users all clicked on an external email containing an infected MHT file with an href link a week prior.
+Which of the following is MOST likely occurring?**<br>

+A. A RAT was installed and is transferring additional exploit tools.<br>
+B. The workstations are beaconing to a command-and-control server.<br>
+C. A logic bomb was executed and is responsible for the data transfers.<br>
+D. A fileless virus is spreading in the local network environment.<br>

 ---

 **ANSWERS**